ohbendy/Myanmar-font-resources/Languages.md

 |Tavoyan|440k||||tvn||
 |Western Pwo Karen|210k|PWO_|||pwo||

-\* No tag currently exists for Geba Karen; KRN_ is the generic tag for Karen languages

 ## Languages that may in future be able to be written using Burmese Unicode ##

 These orthographies require further documentation and/or additional character encodings